Prehistoric religion: Neolithic

 The Neolithic was the dawn of agriculture.
-Originating around 10,000 BC in the Fertile Crescent, agriculture spread across Eurasia and North Africa in the following millennia and ushered in a new era of prehistory.
+Originating around 10,000 BC in the Fertile Crescent, agriculture spread across Eurasia and North Africa over the following millennia, ushering in a new era of prehistory.
 Despite prior assumptions of immediate radical change, the encroachment of agriculture was a slow process, and early agriculturalists do not seem to have sharp cultural distinctions from their hunter-gatherer peers.
 In archaeological terms, the Neolithic is marked by megaliths, ceremonial structures, complex tombs, and elaborate artifacts with apparent spiritual significance.
 Sociologically speaking, the Neolithic saw the transition from nomadic bands to sedentary villages.
 This decreased the egalitarianism of those societies that transitioned; instead of more loosely collected confederates, they were now led by individuals with increasing power over those people within their domain.
 This "big man" framework centralised religion and elevated the status of religious leaders.

-As the spectrum of human experience shifted from hunter-gatherers to farmers, ritual and religion followed.
+As the spectrum of human experience shifted from hunter-gatherers to farmers, so did ritual and religion.
 The ritual calendar of Neolithic life revolved around the harvest; the people of the age worshipped grain-oriented deities, prayed and sacrificed for good harvests, and threw celebrations in the harvest season.
 The Neolithic saw the emergence of a "spiritual aristocracy" of people whose societal role was as mages, missionaries, and monarchs.
-In the Neolithic, shamanism was increasingly understood as the domain of an elite, rather than the Paleolithic conceptualisation where a relatively broad spectrum of society may be able to practice.
+In the Neolithic, shamanism was increasingly understood as the domain of an elite, rather than the Paleolithic conceptualisation, in which a relatively broad spectrum of society could practice.
 The era broadly seems to have heralded the beginning of sharp social stratification, as understood from skeletal and archaeological remains.